Skip to main content

 How do you wear makeup if you have rosacea?

 Foundation and concealer are the star players of every rosacea makeup routine.
-To get the best results from your foundation and concealer, you should use a few other makeup products to cover your rosacea.
+To get the best results from your foundation and concealer, you should consider using a few additional makeup products to cover your rosacea, such as primer and setting spray or powder.
+After washing your face and moisturizing, apply primer, then follow with foundation.
+Spot-treat redness with concealer, blend, and then set your makeup.

 • • •